 The class supports our queer, trans, and gender-non-conforming community.
 Come as you are and move as you need in an affirming space.
 You don’t have to name your gender and you don’t have to name your body.
 Queer/Trans Yoga is intended as a safe space for trans and genderqueer students.
 You must be queer or trans or an invited ally to come to the Queer/Trans class.
 Invited ally means that a queer or trans student who is also coming to the class has invited you to attend with them.
 Class is on a Pay What You Can basis.

-This class offers a combination of restorative yoga postures and often some guided meditation at the end of class.
+Our Restorative Yoga class offers a combination of classic restorative postures with guided meditation at the end of class.
 Release muscular tension and allow the mind to quiet as you rest.
 Props will be abundantly used to support your body in the shape of each pose that best suits you as you rest and breathe for five minutes or so.
 All poses are done on the floor and can be modified to be done in a chair.
 There will also be long savasana (final relaxation posture) or guided meditation, which could take a number of different forms, including Yoga Nidra.
 Overall, this is a still and gentle yoga experience that works on body, breath, and mind.

 This class format integrates the work of Thomas Hanna’s Somatics with traditional yoga postures.
 Somatic Yoga seeks to release the body from the habitual movement and holding patterns that create imbalances and sometimes pain.
 This extremely therapeutic yoga class is appropriate for all students and can be done on the floor or in a chair.